 Students in this course learn the basic practices and techniques for the design of plumbing systems in buildings.
-International Plumbing Code commentary is the basis of course materials.
+International Plumbing Code Commentary is the basis of course materials.
 Emphasis is placed on the design and calculations for sizing sanitary waste and vent systems; domestic hot and cold water systems; water heaters; storm drainage systems; and fire sprinkler systems, as well as fixture selection.
-Each topic includes discussions on materials and methods of construction and installation, code requirements, computer applications, specifications, and drafting symbols and standards; 6 hours of studio per week.
-Prerequisite: ARE 2032 and 3050
+Each topic includes discussions on materials and methods of construction and installation, code requirements, computer applications, specifications, and drafting symbols and standards; 2 hours of lecture, 3 hours of studio per week.
+Prerequisite: ARE 2032, 3050